rustoscript/js.rs-parser/README.md

 js.rs — Parser
 ==============

 This is the parser for [js.rs](https://github.com/rustoscript/js.rs), a sever-side interpreter for JavaScript currently being developed in Rust.
-It uses `lalrpop` as a parser generator.
+It makes use of [lalrpop](https://github.com/nikomatsakis/lalrpop), a parser generator.

 Currently, it supports arithmetic expressions, variable declaration and assignment, and both pre- and post-incrementation/decrementation with `++` and `--`.
 The only values it currently can parse are numbers and `undefined`.